SlackBuffer/digest_gopl/_notes/testing.md

     1. Write an alternative implementation of the function that uses a less efficient but simpler and clearer algorithm, and check that both implementations give the same result
     2. Create input values according to a pattern so that we know what output to expect (`ch11/rand_test`)
 - Since randomized tests are nondeterministic, it's critical that the log of the failing test record sufficient information to reproduce the failure
-    - For functions that accept complex inputs, it may be simpler toe **log the seed** of the pseudo-random number generator than to dump the entire input data structure.
+    - For functions that accept complex inputs, it may be simpler to **log the seed** of the pseudo-random number generator than to dump the entire input data structure.
 Armed with the seed value, we can easily modify the test to replay the failure deterministically
     - By using the current time as a source of randomness, the test will explore novel inputs each time it's run, over the entire course of its lifetime.
 This is especially valuable if your project uses an automated system to run all its tests periodically
 ### Testing a command
 - A package named `main` ordinarily produces an executable program, but it can be imported as a library too